ShadowPaint-SP/mc-mapconv/README.md

 # Minecraft Map Converter

-A web application that converts PNG images into Minecraft .litematic files by scaling down the image and mapping colors to Minecraft blocks.
+A web application that converts PNG images into Minecraft .nbt files by scaling down the image and mapping colors to Minecraft blocks.

 ## How It Works